Audit? Tax Season? It's the same.

 No Rest (or sympathy) for the Weary.

-How to Study for the CPA Exam 20 Hours a Week During Tax Season (Without Anyone Noticing)
+Study 20 Hours a Week During Tax Season (Without Anyone Noticing)

-To fit it in work, family/friends, sanity, and studying 20 hours a week, you're going to have to plan.
+You will have to plan to fit it in work, family/friends, sanity, and studying 20 hours a week.

 Plan or Die.